Fishbite/webAudio/README.md

 ## Open Source

 This project is open source licensed under the
-GNU AFFERO GENERAL PUBLIC LICENSE Version 3
+GNU AFFERO GENERAL PUBLIC LICENSE Version 3 or later